Dr Mark Ainsley Rider, Hand Surgeon, Sydney

 MBChB, FRCS, FRCS(Ed), FRCS(Plas), FRACS

-Dr Rider is the inaugural Director of what became the South Western Sydney Hand Centre at Fairfield (Fairfield Hand Clinic).
-It is anticipated that this will become the 3rd specialist hand centre in Sydney, with an emphasis on hand injuries, teaching, and a consultant–led model of care.
+Doctor Rider is the inaugural Director of what became the South Western Sydney Hand Centre at Fairfield (Fairfield Hand Clinic).
+It is anticipated that this will become the third specialist hand centre in Sydney (along with Royal North Shore Hand Unit and Sydney Hospital Hand Clinic).
+The centre offers particular expertise in hand injuries and major trauma such as amputations, with an emphasis on teaching, and a consultant–led model of care.

 I entered plastic surgery with the specific purpose of becoming a hand surgeon.

 As a registrar he worked with many of Britain’s most well-known hand surgeons.
-The plastic surgery training was complemented by a Fellowship with Prof Tonkin in Sydney, an internationally regarded orthopaedic hand surgeon.
+The plastic surgery training was complemented by a Fellowship at Royal North Shore Hospital, Sydney, with Prof Michael Tonkin, an internationally regarded orthopaedic hand surgeon.
+(The other supervisors were Drs Damian Ryan, Claudia Gschwind and Tony Beard)

-Mark undertook a further year advanced training as a Fellow in Wellington, and was then appointed as a consultant at the Wellington Regional Plastic Surgery Unit.
+Mark undertook a further year advanced training as a micro-surgical Fellow in Wellington NZ, and was then appointed as a consultant at the Wellington Regional Plastic Surgery Unit.

-In 2009 Dr Rider was invited to move back to Sydney, to help build a Hand Unit at Liverpool/SW Sydney.
+In 2009 Dr Rider was invited to move back to Sydney, to help build a Hand Unit at SW Sydney LHD.

-He is an active member of both the Australian Hand Surgery Society and the NSW Hand Surgery Association, and Honorary Senior Lecturer at the University of Western Sydney.
+He is an active member of both the Australian Hand Surgery Society and the NSW Hand Surgery Association, Honorary Senior Lecturer at Western Sydney University, and of course a Fellow of the Royal Australasian College of Surgeons.

 You might also be interested in: